refact0r/monkeytype-themes/README.md

 # monkeytype-themes

-Welcome to monkeytype-themes, a repository containing all the custom  themes I have created for [monkeytype](https://monkeytype.com).
+Welcome to monkeytype-themes, a repository containing custom  themes I have created for [monkeytype](https://monkeytype.com).

 ## How to install themes